-In addition to the requirements for appointment at the Assistant Professor level, candidates for the rank of Associate Professor must have four or more years of experience at the Assistant Professor level.
-Under special circumstances, exceptional candidates may be promoted early.
-Appointment or promotion to the rank of Associate Professor requires evidence of sustained performance at a level above the maximal standards established for Assistant Professor.
-Appointment or promotion to the rank of Associate Professor requires a record of accomplishment in two of the three areas of teaching, scholarly activity and service, as well as some strength in the third.
-Scholarship is defined according to Boyer's categories (Ernest Boyer, Scholarship Reconsidered: Priorities of the Professoriate (New York: Jossey Bass, 1997) (SEE appendix): 1.
-The scholarship of discovery, 2.
-The scholarship of Integration, 3.
-The scholarship of application, 4.
-The scholarship of teaching and learning.
-All scholarship is taken into account and supportive toward advancement; with a minimum of 3 peer reviewed papers/articles and 2 presentations at national or regional/state meetings since becoming assistant professor.

-Examples of academic accomplishment, independent scholarly activity, and service might include:
+- In addition to the requirements for appointment at the Assistant Professor level, candidates for the rank of Associate Professor must have four or more years of experience at the Assistant Professor level. - 2) Under special circumstances, exceptional candidates may be promoted early. - 3) Appointment or promotion to the rank of Associate Professor requires evidence of sustained performance at a level above the maximal standards established for Assistant Professor. - 4) Appointment or promotion to the rank of Associate Professor requires a record of accomplishment in two of the three areas of teaching, scholarly activity and service, as well as some strength in the third. - a) Scholarship is defined according to Boyer's categories (Ernest Boyer, Scholarship Reconsidered: Priorities of the Professoriate (New York: Jossey Bass, 1997) (SEE appendix): - I. The scholarship of discover - II.
+The scholarship of Integration - III.
+The scholarship of application - IV.
+The scholarship of teaching and learning. - V. All scholarship is taken into account and supportive toward advancement; with a minimum of 3 peer reviewed papers/articles and 2 presentations at national or regional/state meetings since becoming assistant professor. - b) Examples of academic accomplishment, independent scholarly activity, and service might include: - I. Teaching experience and teaching effectiveness. - II.
+Regular publication of original scholarly work in peerreviewed professional journals. - III.
+Regular presentation of research/scholarly data at national meetings. - IV.
+Extramural research support from a national funding agency.

-- Teaching experience and teaching effectiveness. - Regular publication of original scholarly work in peer-reviewed professional journals. - Regular presentation of research/scholarly data at national meetings. - Extramural research support from a national funding agency. - Participation at the local and regional level in professional society affairs. - Professional specialty board certification. - Regular presentation at local and regional Continuing Medical Education (CME) programs. - Novel and unique contribution to SOMA's education programs. - Record of service to SOMA.
+- V. Participation at the local and regional level in professional society affairs. - VI.
+Professional specialty board certification. - VII.
+Regular presentation at local and regional Continuing Medical Education (CME) programs. - VIII.
+Novel and unique contribution to ATSU-SOMA's education programs. - IX.
+Record of service to ATSU-SOMA.

-Professor
+F. Professor

-In addition to the requirements for appointment at the Associate Professor level, candidates for the rank of Professor must have a doctoral degree plus a minimum of five years experience at the Associate Professor level.
-Under special circumstances, exceptional candidates may be promoted early.
-As appropriate, clinical candidates for Full Professor must be board certified in their specialty.
-Appointment or promotion to the rank of Professor requires sustained performance at a level above the maximal standards established for Associate Professor.

-Specifically, appointment or promotion to the rank of Professor also requires outstanding and extensive professional accomplishment in two of the three areas of teaching, service and scholarly activity, and significant accomplishments in the third.
-Scholarship is defined according to Boyer's categories (Ernest Boyer, Scholarship Reconsidered: Priorities of the Professoriate (New York: Jossey Bass, 1997) (SEE APPENDIX): 1.
-The scholarship of discovery, 2.
-The scholarship of Integration, 3.
-The scholarship of application, 4.
-The scholarship of teaching and learning...
-All scholarship is taken into account and supportive toward advancement; with a minimum of 7 publications in peer reviewed journals and 4 national or regional/state presentations.
-Examples of accomplishment given below must be documented since the individual's most recent promotion.

-Examples of academic accomplishment, meritorious scholarly activity, and service might include:

-- Sustained publication of scholarly works since the individual's most recent promotion which have made a significant impact in university-related professions (i.e. books, articles). - Participation at the state or national level in professional society affairs. - Participation at the state or national level in research peer-review process. - Participation at the state or national level in the formulation and administration of governmental health care policy. - Participation at the state or national level in professional association policy formulation or institutional review processes. - Participation as an invited speaker at national or international symposia. - A letter(s) of support from one or more outside colleagues attesting to the significance of the scholarly and/or professional contributions made by the candidate. - Sustained service to the University.
+- 1) In addition to the requirements for appointment at the Associate Professor level, candidates for the rank of Professor must have a doctoral degree plus a minimum of five years experience at the Associate Professor level. - 2) Under special circumstances, exceptional candidates may be promoted early. - 3) As appropriate, clinical candidates for Full Professor must be board certified in their specialty. - 4) Appointment or promotion to the rank of Professor requires sustained performance at a level above the maximal standards established for Associate Professor. - 5) Specifically, appointment or promotion to the rank of Professor also requires outstanding and extensive professional accomplishment in two of the three areas of teaching, service and scholarly activity, and significant accomplishments in the third.
+Scholarship is defined according to Boyer's categories (Ernest Boyer, Scholarship Reconsidered: Priorities of the Professoriate (New York: Jossey Bass, 1997) (SEE APPENDIX): - a) The scholarship of discovery - b) The scholarship of Integration - c) The scholarship of application - d) The scholarship of teaching and learning - 6) All scholarship is taken into account and supportive toward advancement; with a minimum of 7 publications in peer reviewed journals and 4 national or regional/state presentations.
+Examples of accomplishment given below must be documented since the individual's most recent promotion. - a) Examples of academic accomplishment, meritorious scholarly activity, and service might include: - I. Sustained publication of scholarly works since the individual's most recent promotion which have made a significant impact in university-related professions (i.e. books, articles). - II.
+Participation at the state or national level in professional society affairs. - III.
+Participation at the state or national level in research peerreview process. - IV.
+Participation at the state or national level in the formulation and administration of governmental health care policy. - V. Participation at the state or national level in professional association policy formulation or institutional review processes.